 - Two from the following list:

 General Civil Engineering

-Students can follow a separate specialization of their own design within civil engineering.
-Students on this path should be specific in their application how they would like to build their curriculum and reasearch.
+LGOs can follow a separate specialization of their own design within civil engineering.
+LGOs on this path should be specific in their application how they would like to build their curriculum and research.
 Popular civil engineering courses for students on this path (in addition to courses listed above) include:

 Many LGO partner companies are able to offer internship projects that satisfy Civil Engineering requirements.
 These projects can focus on supply chain systems, optimization processes, logistics infrastructure, sustainability initiatives, and construction analysis.

 - Pacific Gas and Electric: Predicting external corrosion on natural gas distribution pipelines